S-Ando-Biophysics/4MRNA-Install/README.md

+# Install style of 4MRNA
+## Instructions
+The explanation is on the following site: https://github.com/S-Ando-Biophysics/4MRNA

-# How to install 4MRNA
+## How to install 4MRNA

     cd ~
     git clone https://github.com/S-Ando-Biophysics/4MRNA-Install.git